Area of Research

 Impact To Date

-The Lee lab has successfully developed drug delivery systems that enhance the bioavailability of drugs and regulate where and when the drug is released.
-Their delivery approaches have rescued a number of poorly soluble drugs from being abandoned early in the development process by improving the delivery of these drugs to enhance their absorption such that they may reach their intended targets where they could be therapeutically effective.
+Lee has done pioneering research in the field of controlled-release drug delivery relating to hydrogels and polymer matrix systems earlier in his career.
+His recent research tackles the challenge of low bioavailability of oral medications due to poor aqueous solubility and continues to further the understanding of drug release mechanisms from amorphous solid dispersions.
+As a result, Lee has successfully developed drug delivery systems that enhance the bioavailability of drugs and regulate where and when the drug is released.
+Such delivery approaches have rescued a number of poorly soluble drugs from being abandoned early in the development process by improving the delivery of these drugs to enhance their absorption such that they may reach their intended targets where they could exert desirable therapeutic effects.
 With the development of effective drug delivery systems, many otherwise unusable drugs due to poor solubility may one day reach clinical practice, and some that are already being used in practice might be made more effective.

-Keywords: drug development, drug delivery, drug solubility, pharmacokinetics, solubility
+Keywords: drug development, drug delivery, low drug solubility, pharmacokinetics, solubility enhancement, mechanism of drug release